xiaolai/regular-investing-in-box/docs/en/README.md

 Everyone can understand how difficult it is to pick the best possible investment, especially in the midst of price fluctuations.
 It's as difficult as a world champion archer standing on a boat being rocked by waves in the middle of the ocean hitting the bullseye on a target on the shore.

 Only investing in one investment also entails opportunity cost.
-Time and money are limited resources, and if you use them in one way you can't use them in another way.
-So if you invested in A but B performs better, then the opportunity cost of your investment decision can be calculated.
+Time and money are limited resources, and if you use them in one way you can't use them in another.
+So, if you invested in A but B performs better, the opportunity cost of your investment decision can be calculated.

 Fortunately, we have another simple, direct, brutal and effective solution: